Community College Promise Grant [CCPG] Changes

 You must earn at least 50% of units attempted with a minimum 2.0 GPA to meet minimum standards to retain your CCPG.

-Recently, the President announced a change to which tax year’s information will be collected on the FAFSA.
-Currently, when completing a FAFSA application, students provide income information from the prior tax year.
-Now FAFSA income information from one tax year earlier (“prior-prior year”) will be collected.
-This means that the 2018-2019 FAFSA will collect 2016 tax year income information and not 2017 information.
+Feds Move to Prior-Prior Year Income Now FAFSA income information from one tax year earlier (“prior-prior year”) will be collected.
+This means that the 2019-2020 FAFSA will collect 2017 tax year income information.
 As a result of this change most students will be able to complete their FAFSA using information from an already completed tax return.
 This in turn, will provide most of them with the ability to electronically transfer their income tax return information from the IRS into the FAFSA using the IRS Data Retrieval Tool (DRT).

 For more information please view this video.